MSLNZ/msl-package-manager/docs/api_usage.rst

 =========

-In cases where using the :ref:`command-line interface <cli-usage>` is not desired, you can use the :ref:`API <api>` functions directly to install, uninstall, list and create MSL packages.
+In cases where using the :ref:`command-line interface <cli-usage>` is not desired, you can use the :ref:`API <api>` functions directly to install, uninstall, update, list and create MSL packages.

 First, import the **MSL-Package-Manager**